- Libya's second-largest city with some 670,000 residents

 Hundreds of people have clashed with police and government supporters in the Libyan city of Benghazi.

 At least 14 people are said to have been hurt, with witnesses saying police fired rubber bullets and tear gas.
+The overnight unrest followed the arrest of an outspoken critic of the government, who was reportedly freed later.

 Pro-democracy protests have recently swept through several Arab nations.